11.11.2024

 The discovery will be marked by a sign on the nearby Old Kent Road railway bridge, which is currently undergoing its own transformation including repairs and a colourful new mural.

-Dr Chris Constable said:
+Dr Chris Constable, Borough Archaeologist said:

 “I’m pleased this project has answered our questions over the course of the Roman road south of the Cantium Retail Park, where a section was excavated in the early 1990s, south of the line of the modern road.
 In the planning for this project, we’d expected to solve this question but the extent of survival of the road is remarkable.
 We hope this project will answer some other archaeological questions in the borough.”